ekaputra07/firestore-gcs-export/README.md

 Because the one that comes with the extension somehow doesn't work anymore for me and I have no time to debug the cause.
 It was working previously but wasn't anymore, I created this quickly so that I can continue doing my job :)

-_If the official one works for you than you might don't need this._
+> If the official one works for you than you might not need this.

 ### This tool export to GCS instead writing directly to Big Query